 BENTON Snail bee high content steam cream

-This one cream is enriched with jojoba seed oil, sunflower seed oil and some other skin-benefiting plant-based oil.
-These oil will provide that extra layer of moisture to prevent trans-epidermal water loss.
+This cream is enriched with jojoba seed oil, sunflower seed oil and some other skin-benefiting plant-based oil.
+This oil will provide that extra layer of moisture to prevent trans-epidermal water loss.

 BLITHE Velvet Yam Pressed Serum

-Wild Yam root extract, macadamia seed oil and shea butter all together will help lock in that long-lost moisture your skin has been craving for.
+Wild Yam root extract, macadamia seed oil and shea butter all together will help lock in that long-lasting moisture your skin has been craving for.

 ACWELL Betaglution Ultra Moisture Cream

-This moisturising cream is formulated with Beta-glucan which is a deeply hydrating ingredient and functions great as a humectant.
+This moisturising cream is formulated with Beta-glucan, a deeply hydrating ingredient and functions great as a humectant.
 It can be used on dry and sensitive skin and provides long-lasting moisture to keep your skin moisturised all day long.

 BLITHE Crystal Iceplant Pressed Serum